eiguike/mouse-posyx/README.md

 2. Clone this repository

-3. Build and install libwebsockets, you can read all the instructions here.
+3. Build and install libwebsockets

 4. In root folder, create a 'build' folder
 ```